Lee Elam

 Lee Patrick George Elam (born 24 September 1976) is an English former professional footballer.
+He is manager of Eccleshill United.

 Career

 Elam was born in Bradford, West Yorkshire and began his footballing career in 1998 with Conference National side Southport.
 During his four years with the team, he played in 104 first team games in which he scored 15 goals.

 After leaving Southport at the end of the 2001–02 season, Elam joined fellow Conference side Morecambe.
 During the 2002–03 season Elam made 40 appearances for the Shrimps, scoring 13 goals.

 After only one season at Morecambe, Elam joined conference side Halifax Town for the beginning of the 2003–04 season.
 On 31 October 2003 after only 15 appearances for the Shaymen, Elam moved to League Two side Yeovil Town.
 Elam made only 12 appearances for the Glovers before moving on loan to then Conference side Chester City for the remainder of the 2003–04 season, acting as a bit-part player as the side sealed the Football Conference title.

 At the beginning of the 2004–05 season, Elam signed with now defunct Conference South side Hornchurch.
 After only six months Elam signed with conference side Burton Albion on 5 November 2004.
 Elam made only one appearance during the month of November for the Brewers before moving back to Morecambe for the remainder of the season.

 Elam began the 2005–06 season with Conference side Crawley Town where he made five appearances before moving on 27 September 2005 to Conference South side Weymouth.
 Weymouth finished the 2005–06 season as Conference South champions and were promoted to the Conference National.